NaiyanJones/naiyanjones.github.io/_posts/2020-10-10-music-benefits-prison-offenders-rehabilitation.md

 ### Identity

-Music can provide an opportunity to develop a positive pro-social identity away from the negative barriers identified in prison (see: section 2.1).
+Music can provide an opportunity to develop a positive pro-social identity away from the negative barriers identified in prison.
 They can provide a brief liberation from the highly structured environment in prisons.

 ### Empowerment